mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 In my experience over the past five years, extended power outages are rare.
 There have only been three that lasted longer a minute, and in all but one case, I was at home and able to just walk over to my desk and manually shut down my machines.

-For me personally, automating shutdowns from my UPS isn't worth the trouble, but you might choose differently if your systems are more sensitive to hard power cuts or if you're in an area where power outages are more frequent.
+For me, automating shutdowns from my UPS isn't worth the trouble, but you might choose differently if your systems are more sensitive to hard power cuts or if you're in an area where power outages are more frequent.

 ### How much time do you need for a graceful shutdown?

-If your power outage lasts longer than the UPS' battery, then you'll need to gracefully shut down all your systems to avoid losing unsaved data and to limit the risk of filesystem corruption.
+For extended power outages, you'll need enough time to shut down your systems gracefully before they exhaust your UPS' battery.
+The amount of time you need depends on the size of your UPS' battery and the power draw of the systems attached to it.

-I theoretically could have used my Kill-A-Watt to measure the wattage of each of my devices during normal operation and then used that to find a battery, but I was too lazy for that level of rigor.
-Instead, I estimated based on my previous UPS.
+I theoretically could have used my Kill-A-Watt to measure the wattage of each of my devices during normal operation and then used that to find a battery.
+I was too lazy for that level of rigor, so I estimated based on metrics from my previous UPS.

-My previous UPS had a XX battery and it reported 12 minutes of battery life while powering a desktop computer, a VM server, a storage server, a firewall, and a networking switch.
+My APC UPS had a XX battery, and it reported 12 minutes of battery life while powering a desktop computer, a VM server, a storage server, a firewall, and a networking switch.

-The UPS I ended up buying has a XX battery, and it reports 30 minutes of battery life while powering a VM server, a storage server, a firewall, and a networking switch (my old UPS now powers my desktop exclusively).
+The UPS I ended up buying has a XX battery.
+It reports 30 minutes of battery life while powering a VM server, a storage server, a firewall, and a networking switch.
+The total power draw of all these systems in a typical workload is XX to XX.
+My old UPS now powers my desktop exclusively, so each UPS has a smaller load to support.

 ### Candidates